grambbledook/indoor-cycling-hud/README.md

 A simple GUI app that displays a HUD (Heads-Up Display) on the screen.
 It is intended to be used during indoor cycling on top of other full screen apps or in addition to watching youtube videos.

+# Disclaimer
+This is a hobby project and my first GUI app.
+It is not guaranteed to be accurate or reliable.
+Use at your own risk.

 ## Supported Features

 ### Supported Devices